Ada-Developers-Academy/core-unit-3/learning-another-language/js-loops.md

 ### Common Pitfall: Unexpected Behavior When Iterating over an Array

-While you can use the `for … in` to iterate over an array, it is recommended to use one of the aforementioned for-loops instead.
+While we can use the `for … in` to iterate over an array, it is recommended we use one of the aforementioned for-loops instead.

 The reason for this is because the `for … in` loop iterates over **all** of the enumerable properties in an object, including any that may be inherited.